zooksman/cxadc-clockgen-mod/README.md

 1. **Rather than undeclocking the Pico to 120MHz and dividing by 3 to produce a 40MHz clock, this version overclocks to 160MHz and divides the clock by 4 instead.**
 - **Why?** Based on testing with an oscilloscope, the division by 3 results in a relatively slow rise time around 2ms and introduces clock jitter.
 In comparison, dividing by 4 produces a clock with a faster rise time of <1ms and reduced jitter.
 - The Pi Pico is officially supported to run at clock speeds up to 200MHz.
+- Additionally, VREG is set to auto-adjust to ensure the overclock is stable.
 2. **Increases the drive strength of the GPIO clock pin (GPIO21) from 4ma to 8ma** (Note: this is not the maximum current the pin can drive, rather, it is the maximum current draw at which the output voltage remains stable)
 - **Why?** Driving multiple sources with the clock induces excessive capacitive load, causing clock jitter.
 Without this modification, the clock can completely fail to drive 2 CX cards + PCM1802 with longer cable lengths.
 In my case, without this mod, I could not use a cable any longer than 6 inches; with it, up to 18 inches of cable works OK.
 - Lower clock jitter and faster rise times results in higher SNR from the CX card ADCs, and reduces drift/desync between the two CX cards and the PCM1802.
 - This does cause some additional overshooting in the clock signal, however, and may not be necessary for very short clock lines.
+3. **Fixes a bug which causes the USB audio buffers not to be emptied properly, causing stale data from the last recording to be sent at the start of a capture.** These changes were authored by [rianhunter](https://github.com/rianhunter/cxadc-clockgen-mod)
-3. **Fixes broken UART debug output caused by modified Pico sys clock**
+4. **Fixes broken UART debug output caused by modified Pico sys clock**
-4. **Updates TinyUSB version from 0.15.0 to 0.17.0** (*Note: TinyUSB 0.18 and later does not work for this project with i/o and device busy errors when attempting to record audio*)
+5. **Increases USB endpoint buffer size** (Based on latest code from TinyUSB examples)

 Rene Wolf's original project: https://gitlab.com/wolfre/cxadc-clock-generator-audio-adc Namazso's modification, "Clockgen Lite": https://github.com/namazso/cxadc-clockgen-mod/

+# Original Description:
 ## Why?

 - Cost reduction: The main board PCB and the Si5351A is not necessary for this mod.